Go Ad-Free

 logoThe People's Perspective on Medicine

-After years of research and development, our natural product chemist, Chuck Friedman, developed The People's Pharmacy Urea Skin Relief.
+After years of research and development, our natural product chemist created the People's Pharmacy Urea Skin Relief.
 WoW!
+Get 20% off today!

 Who Actually Created The People’s Pharmacy Urea Skin Relief?

 Let me introduce you to Charles (Chuck) Friedman.
 He is the wizard behind all our body care products.
-That includes our most popular Aluminum-Free MoM (Milk of Magnesia) Roll-on Deodorants, our People’s Pharmacy Bed Soap and Leg Soap and of course our Pomegranate and Berry Natural Lip Care.
+That includes our most popular Aluminum-Free Magnesium Rich Roll-on Deodorants and our People’s Pharmacy Bed Soap and Leg Soap.
+By the way, these products are also on a one-day 20% sale using the discount code Fall2025.

 Chuck has more than 50 years experience formulating a wide variety of personal care products.
 He is especially knowledgeable about natural products.
 Chuck was Scientific Director for Burt’s Bees from 1994 till 2003.
 While there, he formulated some amazing natural products.
 He was Director of Research Services at Revlon and formulated hypoallergenic products for Almay.
 He was also Senior Chemist at Estee Lauder.